ddadaal/vpn-as-proxy/README.md

 # How to use?

+1. Clone the repo
-1. Create a `.env` file under the cloned repository with its ID and password in the following format:
+2. Create a `.env` file under the cloned folder with the following configurations:

 ```env
 USER=username